-The Center's Education Department works closely with teachers to supplement classroom teaching with direct access to works of art, and by helping teachers integrate visual learning into their curricula.
+The Center's Education department works closely with teachers to supplement classroom instruction with direct access to works of art, and by helping teachers integrate visual learning into their curricula.

 Art and Literacy